Traffic Update: Tangipahoa wreck cleared, all lanes open on I-12 West

 TANGIPAHOA - A Thursday morning wreck on I-12 WB between LA-445/Exit 47 and LA-3158/Booker Rd/Airport/Exit 43 has been cleared.

-The crash temporarily resulted in blockage of the left lane on I-12 West at Mile Marker 45, past Robert.
+The crash temporarily resulted in blockage of the left lane on I-12 West, past Robert.

 As of 7:30 a.m., the site has been cleared and all lanes are open.